 - Rain cover included: No

-Gulu Made are a socially conscious ethical start up based in Uganda who’s credentials are amazing.
+Gulu Made is a socially conscious ethical start-up based in Uganda whose credentials are amazing.
 The team who work at Gulu Made all trained to sew in the aftermath of Joseph Kony’s horrible civil war.
 They now leverage their skill to make beautiful bags and to build a future for themselves and their families.

-This pack is great for commutes, day trips and is roomy enough for short stay vacations.
+This pack is great for a great commuter bag that’s also great for day trips and is roomy enough for short-stay vacations.
 It could also be used for easy day hikes but does not have a hip/waist support belt so is perhaps less suitable for strenuous mountain treks.

 - Lovely internal fabric

 - No front/lip pocket

 Pop your email in below to get a FREE copy of ‘How to Travel the World on $10 a Day!’.

 Best Eco-friendly Commuter Pack: Pacsafe MetroSafe LS350 ECONYL Daypack

 - Made from ECONYL fiber, which is recycled from discarded fishing nets and other nylon waste

 - Best use: Day pack, everyday bag